 Historical sites leave you with a visceral connection to them.
 The Vilu War Museum is home to a unique set of World War II memorabilia.
 You’ll see everything from planes and tanks to the “Bloody Ridge” – where U.S. Marines repelled Japanese onslaughts.

 This open-air museum in the Solomon Islands showcases planes that crash-landed on the Island.
 Among the planes found here is the P-38 Lockheed Lightning that was a part of the mission that shot Yamamoto.
 If you’re a history lover, Vilu War Museum is something you can’t miss.

 Travel Risks for International Travelers in the Solomon Islands

 Travel to the Solomon Islands is undoubtedly going to be a great experience for you.
 But, you must stay aware of risks so that you can avoid them efficiently.

 Top risks that international travelers face in the Solomon Islands include the following.

-Insect-borne diseases are the major health risks in the Solomon Islands.
+- Insect-borne diseases are the major health risks in the Solomon Islands.
 These diseases are widespread, so your accommodation must be insect-proof.
-If travelling with a child, ensure proper vaccination and maintain proper hygiene.
+If traveling with a child, ensure proper vaccination and maintain proper hygiene.